holchan/AutomaLarWEB/.roo/rules-doc&adr/instructions.md

 3.  **Manage ADR Lifecycle:**
     *   **Status Updates:** Ensure the `Status` field is correct (Proposed, Accepted, Rejected, Deprecated, Superseded by ADR-XXX).
-    *   **Superseding ADRs:** If a new decision invalidates or replaces a previous one, update the old ADR's status to "Superseded by ADR-NNN" (linking to the new ADR) and ensure the new ADR references the one it supersedes if relevant.
+    *   **Superseding ADRs:** If a new decision invalidates or replaces a previous one, update the old ADR's status to "Superseded by ADR-NNNN" (linking to the new ADR) and ensure the new ADR references the one it supersedes if relevant.
     *   **Linking:** Ensure ADRs link to other relevant ADRs or documentation where appropriate.

 4.  **Uphold ADR Quality:**